cjerdonek/molt/README.md

 instantly using [Mustache](http://mustache.github.com/)-based
 project templates.

+You can use Molt to decrease the amount of boiler-plate code you need to write when starting any new project: the README, copyright notices, license info, logging configuration, test harness, packaging information (i.e. setup.py in the case of Python), .gitignore, directory hierarchy, etc.

 Molt is written in [Python](http://www.python.org/) and follows the [Groom](http://cjerdonek.github.com/groom/) rules for Mustache-based project templates.
 See the Groom page for project template syntax.

 Requirements